 Your will to change must be stronger than the power of your addiction not to.
 So strong is the power of the norm.

-As I mentioned above, for me it was simply reducing my plastic usage that started me on my journey.
-I made a point of recognizing and feeling good every time I visited the supermarket and I didn’t use a plastic bag.
+As I mentioned above, it was simply reducing the plastic usage that started me on my journey.
+I made a point of recognizing and feeling good every time I visited the supermarket, and I didn’t use a plastic bag.

-Personally, I broke that one small habit and that has now encouraged me to sustain my change and aim higher.
+I broke that one small habit, which has now encouraged me to sustain my change and aim higher.

-Now, experts also say that on average it will take 21 days to form a new habit and longer to break an existing one.
-So keep this in mind as you affect your change and don’t be too discouraged by any minor failures.
+Now, experts also say that, on average, it will take 21 days to form a new habit and longer to break an existing one.
+Keep this in mind as you affect your change, and don’t be too discouraged by any minor failures.

 Remember it's a long comfortable journey you want, not a fast-paced race, as you may run out of steam!

-With all that in mind, my advice is to start with one, or two little new habits, whilst at the same time trying to break one or two old ones.
+With all that in mind, my advice is to start with one or two little new habits while trying to break one or two old ones.
 Like for like habits are the best place to start.

-Small steps but ones which are sustainable and that you can build upon.
-Celebrate the success and for that extra boost try calculating the difference that you will make over a year, or even your lifetime!
+Small steps but ones that are sustainable and that you can build upon.
+Celebrate the success and for that extra boost, try calculating the difference that you will make over a year, or even your lifetime!

-I would also encourage you to think about the potential loss of life, or damage that you may have prevented, by not creating more plastic waste to fill our lands or our oceans.
+I would also encourage you to think about the potential loss of life or damage you may have prevented by not creating more plastic waste to fill our lands or our oceans.